Jackschwarz58/ProgramPlanner-Paycom2020/README.md

 #### Step-By-Step Instructions
 1. Pull the GitHub repo and extract it on your computer.
 2. Get [XAMPP up and running](https://www.ionos.com/digitalguide/server/tools/xampp-tutorial-create-your-own-local-test-server/) and navigate to the `htdocs/` folder.
 Make sure the `Apache` and `MySQL` services are running.
-3. Copy the contents of the `build/` folder into the root of `htdocs/`. <br> At this point your `htdocs/` folder should look like this.
+3. Copy the contents of the `XAMPP/` folder found in the repo into the root of `htdocs/`. <br> At this point your `htdocs/` folder should look like this.

 ```
 htdocs